depthbomb/weathergoat/README.md

 WeatherGoat works by checking "destinations" that you create via slash commands.
 There are two types of destinations:

 - **Alert reporting destinations** are channels in which weather alerts will be posted to for the area that the destination covers.
-Alert messages will be deleted when the alert expires or is cancelled before the expiration time.
+Alert messages will be deleted when the alert expires.
 - **Hourly forecast destinations** are channels in which an hourly forecast message will be sent for the area that the destination covers.
 Forecast messages will be deleted after 4 hours of being sent which will result in at least 4 messages being up at a time in the channel.

 Both commands for managing destinations are similar in that they both have a top-level command (`/alerts` and `/forecasts`) with subcommands: `add`, `remove`, and `list`.